Your Trusted Elder Law Advisors

 We provide guidance and assistance in helping families to plan for the cost of long-term health care, including the cost of nursing home care, which can exceed $9000 per month.
 Our elder law attorneys and staff help seniors and their families understand the confusing laws surrounding Medicaid planning.
 Contact our office today to discuss the specifics of your case.

 If you or your loved one is facing an admission to a nursing home, it is very possible that you may, through proper Medicaid planning, be able to protect the assets of the individual or family and qualify for Medicaid assistance.

 You may hear a lot of advice from neighbors, friends and well-meaning people who do not understand the ever-changing laws and rules governing the Medicaid program.
 Following that advice or trying self-help remedies can lead to financial disaster.
 Our attorneys and staff are highly experienced in Medicaid planning.
 Take the time to meet with us and find out what can be done to qualify for the benefits you or your family member deserves.

 We will also take charge of preparing and submitting the Medicaid Application.
 This may seem like a process you could handle yourself, but we urge you not to.
 It is subject to very specialized rules and regulations.
 A mistake in the application can be very costly and create delay.
 It’s not a do-it-yourself project.
-Our attorneys and staff are trained in the process and attentive to the critical details which are part of every application.
+Our Elder Law Attorneys and Paralegal are trained in the process and attentive to the critical details which are part of every application.